CNBLUE

 CNBLUE (씨엔블루) is a South Korean pop rock band formed in 2009.
 The band consists of Jung Yong-hwa (leader, main vocals, guitar, keyboard, rap), Kang Min-hyuk (drums), and Lee Jung-shin (bass).
 First bassist Kwon Kwang-jin left the band after they released their debut Japanese extended play Now or Never in 2009, and was replaced by Lee Jung-shin.
 Lee Jong-hyun (guitar and vocals) left the band on August 28, 2019.

-CN is an initialism for Code Name, while BLUE is a backronym for burning, lovely, untouchable, and emotional; it is meant to portray the images of Jong-hyun, Min-hyuk, Jung-shin, and Yong-hwa, respectively.
+CN are initials for Code Name, while BLUE is a backronym for burning, lovely, untouchable, and emotional.
+It is meant to portray the images of Lee Jong-hyun as Burning, drums Kang Min-hyuk as Lovely, bass Lee Jung-shin as Untouchable, and Jung Yong Hwa's guitar and vocals and rapping, as Emotional.
 On January 14, 2010, CNBLUE debuted in Korea with the lead single "I'm a Loner" from their first Korean EP Bluetory.

 History

 2009: Debut in Japan

 CNBLUE's first live performance took place in Tokyo, Japan, at the entrance of Shinjuku Station in early 2009; it was one of at least 20 other bands performing in the area.
 By mid-June 2009, the band began to perform on the streets and in live clubs.
 They formally debuted on August 19, 2009 with Now or Never.
 The EP was recorded completely in English, and failed to chart on the Oricon Albums Chart.
 In late September, their original bassist Kwon Kwang-jin left the band and was replaced by Lee Jung-shin later that year.
 Their second extended play Voice was released in November.
 Recorded with both English and Japanese tracks, Voice peaked at number 227 and charted for two weeks.
 Guitarist Lee described the band's independence in the country as "tough, but equally rewarding".